-Why make milk kefir
+Why make milk kefir?

-Milk kefir is the perfect dairy culture for home use.
+However, milk kefir is the perfect dairy culture for home use.

-- It ferments at room temperature, and you don’t need to preheat the milk before culturing.
+- It is much easier to make than yogurt.
+Since it ferments at room temperature, you don’t need to heat the milk before culturing.

 - Milk kefir is a great replacement for buttermilk in baking.